senakasjp/prescribe/PRESCRIPTION_HISTORY_LOGIC.md

 - Test status transitions thoroughly

 ### For Users
-- Finalize prescriptions when work is complete
-- Use "Send to Pharmacy" for prescriptions that need to be delivered
+- Use "Send to Pharmacy" for prescriptions that need to be delivered to pharmacies
+- Use "Print PDF" for prescriptions that need to be printed
+- Click "+ New Prescription" to start fresh (current prescription will be removed from prescriptions tab)
+- Check prescription history for sent/printed prescriptions only
-- Don't worry about unsaved drafts - they're automatically cleaned up
+- Don't worry about unsent prescriptions - they're automatically cleaned up
-- Check prescription history for completed work only

 ## 🔧 Troubleshooting

 ### Common Issues
-- **Prescription Missing**: Check if it was saved or printed before creating new prescription
+- **Prescription Missing from Prescriptions Tab**: This is expected behavior when clicking "+ New Prescription"
-- **History Empty**: Ensure prescriptions are finalized or sent before expecting them in history
+- **History Empty**: Ensure prescriptions are sent to pharmacy or printed before expecting them in history
-- **Status Confusion**: Use the status indicators to understand prescription state
+- **Status Confusion**: Use "Send to Pharmacy" or "Print PDF" to move prescriptions to history
-- **Data Loss**: Only unsaved drafts are discarded - saved/printed prescriptions are preserved
+- **Data Loss**: Only unsent/unprinted prescriptions are discarded - sent/printed prescriptions are preserved

 ### Solutions
-- **Recovery**: Use "Finalize Prescription" to save current work
+- **Move to History**: Use "Send to Pharmacy" or "Print PDF" to move prescriptions to history
-- **History Check**: Look in prescription history for completed prescriptions
+- **History Check**: Look in prescription history for sent/printed prescriptions
-- **Status Review**: Check prescription status before creating new ones
+- **Start Fresh**: Click "+ New Prescription" to begin new prescription (current one will be removed from prescriptions tab)
 - **Data Backup**: Regular system backups protect against data loss

 ---